 But what does that mean for you and me?

 For the past few years, you may have seen those “Secret Way to Build Muscle” ads all over the Internet.
 Perhaps you’ve seen the ads for that “mysterious” supplement that will “help burn fat fast” or “strengthen your brain”.
 In fact you may see a couple of them on the right part of the screen!
-Many of these ads tout the benefits of nitric oxide.
+Many of these ads tout the benefits of N.O. or provide tools to test nitric oxide levels.
 The reason that you see so many of these ads everywhere is that 1)They are successful and; 2) The supplements may actually work!

 You can read more about avoiding nitric oxide scams here.